lyngon/redgrease/docs/source/advanced.rst

     This is the default and recommended package is to install on your server as this gives you access to every runtime feature in RedGrease, including all the :ref:`gearfun` constructs, the :ref:`red_commands`, as well as the :ref:`runtime`.

-    This is what :meth:`.Gears.pyexecute` is going to automatically assume for you when you pass any dynamic :ref:`gearfun` to it, or if you set the ``enforce_redgrease`` argment to eiter ``True`` or just a verison string (e.g. ``"0.3.12"``).
+    This is what :meth:`.Gears.pyexecute` is going to automatically assume for you when you pass any dynamic :ref:`gearfun` to it, or if you set the ``enforce_redgrease`` argument to either ``True`` or just a version string (e.g. ``"0.3.12"``).

-    This option installs all the dependecies that are needed for any of the RedGrease runtime features, but none of the dependecies that are only required for the RedGrease client features.
+    This option installs all the dependencies that are needed for any of the RedGrease runtime features, but none of the dependencies that are only required for the RedGrease client features.

 - ``redgrease``

-    You can also install just the bare ``redgrease`` package without any dependecies.
+    You can also install just the bare ``redgrease`` package without any dependencies.
 This limits the RedGrease functionalities that you can use to the ones provided by the :ref:`adv_extras_cleanmod`.

     Most notably this will prevent you from using the :ref:`red_commands`.